lxsmnsyc/thaler/packages/thaler/README.md

 > **Note**
 > `function$` can only capture local scope, and not global scope.

-> **Warning**
-> Be careful on capturing scopes, as the captured variables must only be the values that can be serialized by `function$`.
-If you're using a function inside the callback that is declared outside, it cannot be captured by `function$` and will lead to runtime errors.
-It's recommended to use dynamic imports inside the callback instead.
+If you're using an imported value inside the callback, it's better to import it inside the callback in the form of dynamic `import`.

 ```js
 // Don't do this